Smilodon: Social behavior

 A set of three associated skeletons of S. fatalis found in Ecuador and described in 2021 by Reynolds, Seymour, and Evans suggests that there was prolonged parental care in Smilodon.
 The two subadult individuals uncovered share a unique inherited trait in their dentaries, suggesting they were siblings; a rare instance of familial relationships being found in the fossil record.
 The subadult specimens are also hypothesized to have been male and female, respectively, while the adult skeletal remains found at the site are believed to have belonged to their mother.
 The subadults were estimated to have been around two years of age at the time of their deaths, but were still growing.

 Different results in isotopic analysis studies may suggest S. populator social behavior varied depending on the locality.
 In the Pampean region of Argentina, Smilodon may have lived a gregarious lifestyle due tight clustering of isotopic values, which may suggest collective behavior.
 While in the Brazilian intertropical region, this species lived a more solitary lifestyle due to the lower percentage of prey in the optimum body mass interval, as gregarious predators have at least 65% of their prey within optimum body mass interval.
+If S. populator practiced a gregarious lifestyle, the optimal group size would have been around four individuals.